Why Muslim Countries Make the Best Places to Visit

 Me: Sure.
 But that doesn’t mean they’re going to take it out on me.
 When you see someone in a hijab, do you automatically start harassing her because … terrorists?

 OK, so I feel bad about picking on my mom, because she’s totally one of the good guys.
 She’s pretty openminded, and she’s making totally reasonable points here.

 But I think we all probably know people who are really, really afraid.
 And unfortunately, I think that’s part of how our country got itself in this mess.

-One of them was a mom in Missouri, who was relieved by the election results.
-Her children were now safer from threats like ISIS, she said.
+One was a mom in Missouri who was relieved by the election results.
+Because … her children were now safer from threats like ISIS, she said.